VigneshP-03/techathon-prelims/README.md

 # techathon-prelims
-Login System for Techathon Product Development Prelims 2022
+<b>Submission for Techathon 2022 - Product Development Prelims Round</b>

 It is a simple login system with forgot password option built in PHP.